ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ## Ensuring you can go Back to Windows Later

 If you are removing Windows completely from the tablet, and think you might want to go back to Windows later, you'll need to ensure you can reactivate it.
-The easiest way to do that is just to sign into Windows using a Microsoft account.
+The easiest way to do that, assuming you're on Windows 10, is just to sign into Windows using a Microsoft account.
 If you do that, your Windows licence will be associated with your Microsoft account, and if you ever reinstall Windows on the tablet and sign in again with the same account, it will automatically activate.

-If you prefer not to do that, you should be able to get the licence key from your existing install.
+If you prefer not to do that, or you didn't upgrade and are still on Windows 8, you should be able to get the licence key from your existing install.
 To do this, run PowerShell as an administrator, then in the PowerShell window run the following command:

 ```
 wmic path SoftwareLicensingService get OA3xOriginalProductKey